osda-ws/latex-osda/README.md

 ## Generate the documentation

-To generate a PDF with the package documentation, please run the following
+To generate a PDF ``osda.pdf`` with the package documentation, please run the following
 command:

 ```